 If you are a new Chromebook user, you’d need this shortcut quite often.
 This opens up Chrome OS’ Get Help app, where you will find different tutorials around Chromebooks.
 Moreover, if you have any doubts, you can even ask questions in the app.

-Speed up your Chrome OS experience with these Chromebook shortcuts
+Speed up Chrome OS Experience with These Chromebook Shortcuts

 There are a number of other Chromebook shortcuts but they are the basic ones, which we are pretty sure you’d know from your Windows and Mac experience.
-According to us, these are the Chromebook shortcuts you should be knowing for sure.
+According to us, these are the best Chromebook shortcuts you should know and use in 2020 to become more productive.
 So, try them out on your Chromebook and you can thank us later.